aadityamayankar/macra/readme.md

 ### Datbase Migration

-To run the database migration, navigate to the `ibento-data-access` module and execute the following command:
+To run the database migration, navigate to the `dataaccess` module and execute the following command:
 ```sh
 mvn clean flyway:migrate -Dflyway.configFiles=flyway.conf
 ```